Be Unapologetically You

-I've witnessed people I love battle against the strongest addictions.
-I've watched those addictions take over and eventually take their life.
-I've battled my own addictions and obsessions.
 I know what it's like to look in the mirror and not recognize your own reflection, or worse, hate the image staring back at you because you can't see what everyone else does.
 I've watched people I love live a life in hiding because they don't know how to accept themselves and fear rejection by the people closest to them.
-I've learned that some of my closest friends have dealt with violence and abuse in relationships for years while putting on a happy, smiling front to the outside world.
+I've learned that some of my closest friends have dealt with violence and abuse in relationships for years while putting on a happy, smiling face to the outside world.

-One of the most heartbreaking moments in my life was realizing that someone I loved and adored didn't love themselves.
-I wrote in his eulogy that one of my biggest regrets is that I couldn't get him to see himself through my eyes, so that he could see what I saw in him every day.
-He spent most of his life running from inner demons that he couldn't quite get away from.
+I have lost many people in this life, and the toughest losses are ones where the person couldn't find a way to love themself.
+I had a family member who spent his entire life running from inner demons that he couldn't quite get away from.
 He saw himself as a weed choking out all the good in his life.
 What he couldn't grasp no matter how many times I told him was that he was one of the best parts of mine.